Rent-A-Center: History

 In August 2019, Rent-A-Center completed the acquisition of Merchants Preferred, a nationwide provider of virtual lease-to-own services.
 After acquiring Merchants Preferred, Rent-A-Center unveiled its integrated retail partner offering, Preferred Lease.
 Preferred Lease is the combined business model of AcceptanceNOW's staffed lease-to-own business with Merchants Preferred's virtual lease-to-own business.

-On February 27, 2023 Rent-A-Center, Inc. changed their corporate name to Upbound Group, Inc. and consolidated several brands from their acquisition of Acima Holdings two years prior.
+On February 27, 2023, Rent-A-Center, Inc. changed their corporate name to Upbound Group, Inc. and consolidated several brands from their acquisition of Acima Holdings two years prior.

 Business operations

 Rent-A-Center headquarters building, Plano, Texas.

 RAC provides new and used brand-named furniture, appliances, computers and electronics from brands, such as Ashley Furniture, Sony, Whirlpool Corporation, Dell and HP.
 As part of their rent-to-own business model, Rent-A-Center generally makes its items available with small initial payments and no long term obligations.
 Customers can return an item at any time, for any reason, without penalty and also have the option to re-rent the same item and pick up the payments where they left off.
-Delivery, pick-up, service and repair are also included in the stated rental price.
+Delivery, pickup, service and repair are also included in the stated rental price.
 Customers can also upgrade items while they are renting—the payments will change accordingly.

 In March 2007, the corporate office moved to a new location at 5501 Headquarters Drive, Plano, Texas, in the Legacy Business Park.
 Construction began on the 175000 sqft building in January 2006.
-Employees moved into the building on 16 March 2007.
+Employees moved into the building on March 16, 2007.
 The current headquarters measures three stories and includes structured parking for 400 vehicles, a fitness center, game room and lunchroom.
 In January 2020, Cawley Partners announced the acquisition of the Rent-A-Center corporate office, leasing back 60 percent of the building to Rent-A-Center.

 In July 2015, Rent A Center sold several Ontario Locations to EasyHome for $3.4 million.
 With this agreement, Rent A Center & EasyHome signed a 3-year agreement to a non-compete contract that each company cannot open any stores in each other's countries.